CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 # 01: Getting started with the AWS console

-In this task, you will deploy F5 BIG-IP Virtual Edition and a web server.

-## Task 1: Getting started with the AWS Console
+In this task, you will login to the AWS Console

 1. In a browser, open a new tab and sign in to the **AWS Console** using the sign-in link provided in the **Environment details** tab